maithili-k/iRODS-RDM-HPC-course/2-iRODS-icommands.md

 ## 7. Basic data/collection handling

 Note that in iRODS files are called data objects, and folders are called collections.
-So your research data will be organized in data objects (files) and collectios (folders).
+So your research data will be organized in data objects (files) and collections (folders).

 The icommands have basic file handling functionality that have their (almost) equivalent in Linux terminal programs but with an `i` in front of the name, *e.g.* `ls` and `ils`, `cp` and `icp`, `mv` and `imv`, `pwd` and `ipwd`, `mkdir` and `imkdir`, `cd` and `icd`,  `rm` and `irm`.
 If you want to know more about the available icommands use for example `ils -h`.